Fort Wayne, Indiana: Primary and secondary education

-Fort Wayne Community Schools (FWCS) is the largest public school district in Indiana, enrolling 30,981 students as of the 2013–2014 academic year.
+Four K–12 public school districts serve portions of the city.
+Fort Wayne Community Schools (FWCS) is the largest public school district in Indiana, enrolling nearly 31,000 students in the 2013–2014 academic year.
 FWCS operate 51 facilities, including 31 elementary schools, ten middle schools, and five high schools.
 The student body is diverse, with 75 spoken languages in the district.
 East Allen County Schools (EACS) operate 14 schools, with a total enrollment of 10,010.
 Northwest Allen County Schools (NACS) operate seven elementary schools, two middle schools, and one high school, with a total enrollment of 6,853.
 Southwest Allen County Schools (SACS) operate six elementary schools, two middle schools, and one high school, with a total enrollment of 6,995.
 Private primary and secondary education is offered largely through Lutheran Schools of Indiana and the Roman Catholic Diocese of Fort Wayne–South Bend.
-Amish Parochial Schools of Indiana has schools through eighth grade in rural eastern Allen County.
+Amish Parochial Schools of Indiana oversees schooling through the eighth grade in rural eastern Allen County.

 Higher education

-Fort Wayne hosts institutions affiliated with both of Indiana's major state university systems.
-Indiana University Fort Wayne (IU Fort Wayne) and Purdue University Fort Wayne (PFW) were established in July 2018 after the dissolution of Indiana University – Purdue University Fort Wayne (IPFW), which had enrolled over 13,000 students prior to its closure and was the state's fifth-largest public university.
-IPFW's degree programs in health sciences are now operated by IU Fort Wayne; as such, that institution is now home to the Fort Wayne Center for Medical Education, a branch of the Indiana University School of Medicine.
+Fort Wayne hosts regional campuses affiliated with both of Indiana's major state university systems.
+Indiana University Fort Wayne (IU Fort Wayne) and Purdue University Fort Wayne (PFW) were established in 2018 following the dissolution of their predecessor institution, Indiana University–Purdue University Fort Wayne (IPFW).
+IPFW's degree programs in health sciences were transferred to IU Fort Wayne; as such, that institution is now home to the Fort Wayne Center for Medical Education, a branch of the Indiana University School of Medicine.
 All remaining IPFW degree programs were taken over by PFW.
+Indiana's community college system, Ivy Tech, manages two campuses and several learning sites throughout the city.

-Ivy Tech Community College of Indiana also contains two campuses in the city.
-Three private universities are located in the city, including Concordia Theological Seminary, Indiana Institute of Technology, and the University of Saint Francis.
-Private universities with regional branches in Fort Wayne include Crossroads Bible College, Grace College and Theological Seminary, Huntington University, Indiana Wesleyan University, Manchester University College of Pharmacy, and Trine University.
+Three private universities are based in Fort Wayne.
+Concordia Theological Seminary is a seminary affiliated with the Lutheran Church–Missouri Synod.
+Established in 1846, it is the oldest higher education institution in the city.
+Indiana Tech, founded in 1930, has a full-time enrollment of about 3,900 students.
+In 1890, the Sisters of St. Francis of Perpetual Adoration established the University of Saint Francis, later relocating the Catholic institution to Fort Wayne in 1944.
+In 2023, it had a full-time enrollment of about 1,700 students.
+Several private institutions operate branch campuses in the city, including the College of Biblical Studies, Huntington University, Indiana Wesleyan University, Manchester University, and Trine University.